rchincha/project-stacker.github.io/docs/developer_guide/building_stacker.md

     export LD_LIBRARY_PATH=$mylocal/lib${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
     export PKG_CONFIG_PATH=$mylocal/lib/pkgconfig${PKG_CONFIG_PATH:+:$PKG_CONFIG_PATH}

-Since the path **/usr/local** is owned by root, when you reach the step to run **make install**, you need to run it as **sudo**.
+Because the path **/usr/local** is owned by root, when you reach the step to run **make install**, you need to run it as **sudo**.

 `make check`  requires the **golangci-lint** binary to be present in $GOPATH/bin

-Since there are some tests that run with elevated privileges and use git, it will complain that the stacker folder is unsafe as it is owned by your user.
+Because there are a few tests that run with elevated privileges and use git, it will complain that the stacker folder is unsafe as it is owned by your user.
 To prevent that, we need to tell git to consider that folder as safe.
 To do this, open your git config file (**.gitconfig**) and add the following line with the path to your local stacker folder.
 Below is an example:

     [safe]
         directory = /home/chofnar/github/stacker